jlperla/web-academic/content/project/datascience-computational/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
-I have a strong commitment to teaching datascience and computational methods to undergraduate and graduate students.
-Part of this is through my work with [QuantEcon](quantecon.org) and the online textbook [Quantitative Economics with Julia](julia.quantecon.org) and [QuantEcon DataScience](datascience.quantecon.org).
+I have a strong commitment to teaching data-science and computational methods to undergraduate and graduate students.
+Part of this is through my work with [QuantEcon](quantecon.org) and the online textbooks [Quantitative Economics with Julia](julia.quantecon.org) and [QuantEcon DataScience](datascience.quantecon.org).